ArneDT/EpluControl/README.md

-# EpluconControl
+# EpluconControl (your heatpump)
 Control Heatpump via pythonscript (re)using capabilities of the Eplucon website

-Hello,

 I am a big fan of using Home Assistant and was quite disappointed about the possibilities to integrate the Ecoforest Heatpump which I own.
+It is the provider to blame, not Home Assistant.
 Of course you can say you should have thought about it before buying it.
-And during the procurement I did aks for the possiblities, it was told that you could control temperature with for example Google.
-In the end yes there was the possiblities for the room controllers to integrate, but sadly not the main controller "Th-Touch" which is actually controlling the heatpump.
+And during the procurement I did ask for the possiblities, it was told that you could control temperature with for example Google.
+In the end yes there was a possiblitie to integrate the room controllers to integrate, but sadly not the main controller "Th-Touch" which is actually controlling the heatpump.

 First I started with scraping the eplucon website - using the nice multiscrape integration - to read information and present it in Home Assistant which enable to ask Google about the current temperature and if the heating was on.
 I had all sensors and found which html elements where representing the values.
 Luckily they provided later the API providing the actual information of the heatpump in structured way.
 So this was a big improvement and more stable as I experienced in the beginning some changes on the website and then I could try to find again the html elements.
 However there was and is still no possbility to control for example the temperature or the mode of the heatpump using the API.
 I asked for it but without any reaction.